 - A deeper understanding of the market conditions

-Using Big Data to Optimise Customer Experiences
+Using BI and Big Data to Optimise Customer Experiences

 Together, these sources of data contribute to predictive analysis which can optimise the entire customer experience.

-- Enhancing the drive-thru experience
+Enhancing the drive-thru experience

-- Personalising the customer experience with mobile apps
+Personalising the customer experience with mobile apps

-- The advantages of digital menus
+The advantages of digital menus

 These digital menus have been a huge asset to the fast-food chain.
 Continuously optimised and tweaked, these menus can change based on real-time data and customer information.
 The menus can change their options based on the weather, the time of the day and any big events happening in the local area.
 As an example, the digital menu can be used to promote cold drinks, McFlurry and fresh salads on a scorching hot day.

 As the fast-food chain continues to accelerate its data-driven efforts, it will be interesting to see where its big data investments will take them in the future.

 Making data-driven infrastructure decisions can be vital for business growth, so any business looking to leverage this should consider adopting BI software as part of their overall operational analysis and reporting process.